zioncma/church-eduction-website/README.md

 ## Update the content

 - In order to achieve seperation of duties, the content data is migarated to npoint, a lightweight JSON storage service.
-Content updater must login in at npoint and edit.
+Content updater must login at npoint and edit.
 The front end will request data from its REST API in an AJAX way.

 ## Content includes